All images courtesy of Getty Images/KISSonline

 So, aside from being a great album and one that has aged incredibly well, Psycho Circus will always be really special.
 It’s the first new KISS album that came out during the height of our aforementioned KISS obsession.
 It’s also the first actual “new release” that I ever personally purchased with my own money.
 I saved my allowance and bought it from Looney Tunes (our local shop).
 I remember being mystified by the 3D lenticular cover, and I also remember that this CD was one of those “Enhanced CDs” which were ever so popular during the late 90s and early 2000s.
 To this day, I have no idea what “Enhanced CDs” do or are even supposed to do.
 I tried to load it into my computer at home (many times), and nothing happened.
 If someone could tell me what “Enhanced CDs” are supposed to do, that would be great.
 Anyway, standout tracks for me were always “Psycho Circus,” “Into The Void,” and “You Wanted the Best.”
 I recall Joe being obsessed with “Raise Your Glasses,” and I remember blasting it in his room and his dad yelling at us from down the hall to turn it down.
 Our response?
 To gallop down the hallway singing the chorus, “Everybody ’round the nation…” I don’t recall that going over too well.
 Thankfully, Joe’s dad is a patient man.

 I know KISS fans have mixed feelings about this album, but it will always hold a special place in my heart as the only album of original material that came out during my obsessive fandom years of junior high.
 I LOVED this album as a kid and still do.
 Lots of underrated tracks on this album.
-“Into the Void” was a big obsession as the only Frehley sung track.
+“Into the Void” was a big obsession as the only Frehley-sung track.
 “Raise Your Glasses” was one we used to belt out the lyrics to.
-“You Wanted the Best” was a track I loved as a kid because all four original members sung on the song.
-“We Are One” was a track I came to love during my high school days (It is also featured on my other article here about KISS where I discuss their top-ten underrated tracks).
+“You Wanted the Best” was a track I loved as a kid because all four original members sang the song.
+“We Are One” was a track I came to love during my high school days (It is also featured in my other article here about KISS where I discuss their top-ten underrated tracks).
 A specific memory I have regarding Psycho Circus is both hilarious and slightly embarrassing.
-My mom had left Andrew and I alone, a rare occurrence back in junior high.
-We decided to bring my boom-box into the living room and blast Psycho Circus.
+My mom had left Andrew and me alone, a rare occurrence back in junior high.
+We decided to bring my boom box into the living room and blast Psycho Circus.
 We started playing air guitar with some brooms and getting really into it.
 We had recently seen a certain Red Hot Chili Peppers performance and decided it would be cool to imitate while playing air guitar.
 My mom and sisters came home earlier than we expected.
 They were surprised to find us wearing only socks (not on our feet) and playing air guitar with Psycho Circus blaring.
 At the time it was insanely embarrassing, but now I find it hysterical.

 Music and consequently KISS has always been a constant in my life.
 Doubly so in my lifelong friendship with Andrew.
 KISS has almost been like a soundtrack to the moments in my childhood.
 Music is special that way; it enables you to somehow remember treasured memories you would otherwise forget.
 It might seem silly to some, but because of this, KISS’s music has become intensely personal to me.
 I look forward to many more years of good memories and times while listening to KISS.